CarsonScott/easydata/README.md

 We can create a new object using the point schema:

-    db.create_object('point', 'p1', None, [5, 6])
+    db.create_object('point', 'p1', 0, [5, 6])

-The database now contains an object called 'p1', equal to None, which has attributes 'x' and 'y', equal to 5 and 6 respectively.
+The database now contains an object called 'p1', equal to 0, which has attributes 'x' and 'y', equal to 5 and 6 respectively.

 The value of an object is stored in a database as a typical dictionary element:

     db['p1']
-    >>> None
+    >>> 0

 __III.
 Attributes__